mingganglee/Godot-Android-GIS-Tracker/README.md

 ## Notice

-Android device location permission enabled
+- Android device location permission enabled
+- Godot Engine Version (Release has version number)

 ## How to use